Thank you to everyone who signed the e-petition.

 The new Agreement will commence on 1 July 2020 – the same year that full implementation of the National Bowel Cancer Screening Program is expected and demand for colonoscopies is projected to reach 1.11 million.

-Over the next four weeks, Bowel Cancer Australia is encouraging people to petition the House of Representatives to ensure Australians with bowel cancer symptoms or a positive screen, receive a diagnostic colonoscopy with a maximum wait time of 120 days, no matter where in Australia they live.
+In February 2018, Bowel Cancer Australia encouraged Australians to sign the e-petition calling on the House of Representatives to ensure people with bowel cancer symptoms or a positive screen, receive a diagnostic colonoscopy with a maximum wait time of 120 days, no matter where in Australia they live.

 People with a positive screen and those with bowel cancer symptoms need assurance that they will receive a diagnostic colonoscopy within no more than 120 days.